idowuemmao/HealthCare_Data_Cleaning/README.md

 - Replace “Missing” with 0
 - Replace blank with 0
 - Replace blanks in salary structure with None
+- Calculate absolute value: this will convert all negative values to positive values.
+I did this because there is no negative salary.
 10. Health Condition:
 - Extracted Text Before Delimiter (
 - Trimmed Text in Health Condition